 - Internal links

 - Short paragraphs

 The vast majority of today’s Internet users are going to scan a long piece before reading it to determine if it is going to be worth their time.
-You need to have a readable layout if you want people to be engaged form the opening sentence all the way until the conclusion.
+You need to have a readable layout if you want people to be engaged from the opening sentence all the way to the conclusion.

 The headline is often what is going to make or break your piece.
 After all, if nobody clicks, it really does not matter how engaging your content is.
 First, your headline should be benefit-driven.
 People want to know that they are going to have gained something by the time they are finished reading your content.
 You want to make a promise that entices the reader, without giving too much away.
 It is also important to note that if you make a promise, you must remember to keep it!

 You should also appeal to the reader’s sense of curiosity.
 One of the easiest and most effective ways to do so is simply by asking a question.
 Another is to make a vague statement that promises an exciting answer.
 It is worth noting that clickbait titles can actually work against you, depending on your content.
 If you promise to provide three mind-blowing facts about cats, you had better make sure that the facts are actually going to blow minds.

 12. Be Accurate